 The Environmental Protection Agency has several webpages devoted to elementary-aged children, their parents and teachers: Environmental Kids Club; Energy Star Kids

 The US Department of Energy offers green energy K-12 lesson plans and activities that are downloadable here.
 Topics include Energy Basics, Energy Efficiency and Conservation, Environment, Solar Energy and more.

-The US Department of Energy also has an EnergySmart Schools section of its excellent website.
-Also, check out: Alliance to Save Energy's Green Schools Program; US Energy Information Administration -- Energy Kids
+Lastly, the US Department of Energy also has an EnergySmart Schools section of its excellent website.
+Also, check out: Alliance to Save Energy's Green Schools Program and the US Energy Information Administration -- Energy Kids.

 The Local Leaders in Sustainability: a special report from Sundance, outlines a national action plan that mayors and local leaders can use as a framework to develop and implement green schools initiatives.
 The report also provides a comprehensive review of the benefits of green schools; a summary of local, state and federal policy solutions; leadership profiles of green school advocates; and case studies from both large cities and small communities.
 Together, these resources serve as a roadmap on the journey to green schools.